pingcap/docs/time-to-live.md

     ) TTL = `created_at` + INTERVAL 3 MONTH;
     ```

-* Specify the default value of a column as the current creation time and update time:
+* Specify the default value of a column as the creation time or the latest update time and use this column as the TTL timestamp column.
+Records that have not been updated for 3 months are expired:

     ```sql
     CREATE TABLE t1 (